jsteigelman/node-weather-app/README.md

 This is a weather app that I built using Node.js and Express.
 It uses APIs from Mapbox and Weatherstack to retrieve location information and current weather data.

 ## Live Site URL
+This app is deployed to Heroku and available at the following link:
 [https://steigelman-weather-application.herokuapp.com/](https://steigelman-weather-application.herokuapp.com/)

 ## Functionality